 What is Coral Bleaching?

 Corals are animals, but they live in a symbiotic relationship with tiny algae called zooxanthellae.
 These algae provide the corals with food and oxygen, and in return, the corals provide them with a safe place to live.
 It’s a win-win situation!
 However, when corals are exposed to stressful conditions, such as high temperatures, pollution, or changes in the water’s chemistry, they expel the zooxanthellae.
 Without them, the coral loses its color and turns white, hence the term “bleaching.”
 Corals can not live very long in this state.
 But here’s the good news: coral bleaching doesn’t necessarily mean the end of the reef.
-If the stressor is removed in time, the zooxanthellae can come back and the corals can recovered.
+If the stressor is removed in time, the zooxanthellae can come back and the corals can recover.

 Why Should We Care?